 Regardless of whether PTSD or addiction came first, it’s important that both conditions are treated for individuals to fully heal.

 Symptoms of PTSD can vary from person to person.
 Some people may begin to experience symptoms soon after the traumatic experience, whereas others may not develop PTSD until many years after the event or events.

 Post-traumatic stress disorder directly affects the brain and how it processes emotions and memories.
 Someone with PTSD may associate a current situation with past trauma and react accordingly.
 PTSD can cause the brain to be unable to differentiate past and present circumstances, resulting in individuals being triggered by certain situations.

-Substance abuse can also affect the brain and cause problems with memory and emotions.
-A person with PTSD who abuses drugs or alcohol may be more susceptible to triggers and less likely to handle them in a healthy way.
+Substance use can also affect the brain and cause problems with memory and emotions.
+A person with PTSD who uses drugs or alcohol may be more susceptible to triggers and less likely to handle them in a healthy way.
 Co-occurring substance use disorders and PTSD can cause increased symptoms of both conditions.

 Common symptoms of PTSD include:

 - avoiding triggering people, places, or things

 Some of the symptoms of PTSD overlap with the symptoms of a substance use disorder.
 Seeking treatment for both conditions is imperative to relieve symptoms of these disorders.

 Treatment For PTSD And Addiction